wizmo2/zidoo-player/README.md

 # Home-assistant component for Zidoo media players

 This is a functioning solution for controlling Zidoo media player on Home-Assistant.
-Based on the Zidoo REST API, it is developed using a Z9S, but should work on all Zidoo devices (feedback/PRs welcome)
+Based on the Zidoo REST API, it is developed using a Z9S, but should work on all Zidoo devices (feedback/PRs welcome)[^1]

 ## Features

-- Control Zidoo devices as media players through HA
+- Control Zidoo and Eversolo devices as media players through HA[^10]
 - Album art and movie backdrops
 - Browse movies, music, file system, and share mounts through HA Media Browser